Posted on January 18, 2017 in Teen Drug Addiction

 Look for literature to help inform your child about the risks of alcohol and substance use.
 Show her what it will do to her body, her social life and her future.
 Talk to your family doctor about discussing the pressures she may face at school.

-If your child has already struggled with substance use, seek help from professionals or support groups.
+If your child has already struggled with substance use, seek help from professionals, support groups, or a treatment program if necessary.
 Isolation is a common relapse trigger for many people.
 It might be beneficial for your teen to spend time around others who can offer him coping skills for addicts that you aren’t aware of.

 By showing continued support and concern, you can be one of the greatest tools in your adolescent’s life in his battle against drugs.